Arthritis in Dogs

 2. GLUCOSAMINE I think all dogs with arthritis or known joint problems should be on some sort of glucosamine-type therapy.
 This should include oral supplements that contain glucosamine (sulfate or hcl), chondroitin sulfate, green lipped mussel (perna canaliculus), hyaluronic acid, or a combination of these.
 It may also include the injectable form, Adequan or Cartrophen.
 Since these supplements are the only things that actually help protect the joints rather than just treating the symptoms, they are a must for all dogs with joint problems.
 Different dogs respond differently to different supplements, so find one that works for your dog rather than relying on what has worked for others, though that may be a good place to start.
 Give high doses at first, so you will be able to tell if it is working.
 If you get results, you can try reducing the dosage to see if your dog will do well on less.
 If you don't get results, try a different brand.
 See Glucosamine and other GAGs for more information.

 3. FISH OIL If I were to suggest any single nutritional supplement for dogs with arthritis, it would be fish oil (fish body oil, such as Salmon Oil or EPA oil, not cod liver oil).
 Fish oil provides omega-3 fatty acids that help reduce inflammation.
 They are beneficial no matter what type of diet you feed.
 Note that omega-3 fatty acids are fragile and break down quickly when exposed to light, heat or air, so just feeding a food that has omega-3 fatty acids added may not be helpful.
 Give as much as 1000 mg fish oil (300 mg EPA/DHA) per 10 lbs of body weight daily.
 Because fish oil depletes vitamin E in the body, you should also give vitamin E supplements whenever you supplement with oils of any kind.
-Give around 50 IUs to a small dog, 100 IUs to a medium sized dog, up to 200 IUs for a large dog, anywhere from daily to once or twice a week.
+See Vitamin E for my current recommendations on vitamin E supplementation.
 See Fish Oil (Omega-3 Fatty Acids): a Proven Treatment for Canine Arthritis for information on two studies published in the JAVMA in 2010 showing how dogs with arthritis improve when given fish oil supplements.

 4. PAIN RELIEF If your dog is in pain, look for ways to relieve it naturally before turning to NSAIDs.
 DLPA is the first thing I would try, it made a definite difference for my dog and is very safe to use.
-For worse pain, consider using Tramadol, a synthetic narcotic that can also be used in conjunction with NSAIDs.
+For worse pain, consider using Tramadol, a synthetic narcotic that can also be used in conjunction with NSAIDs (Update: New study shows Tramadol doesn't help with arthritis pain, may be too short-acting to provide much benefit for chronic pain.).
 I would also be trying a variety of natural anti-inflammatories, to see if any of them seem to make a difference.
 I'm always trying something new with my Piglet.
 If one supplement doesn't seem to help, I simply move on to another one when I run out.
 Anything that does seem to help I continue using.
 See the section on Chronic Pain Relief for more information on drugs used to help dogs with arthritis pain.

 5. ALTERNATIVE THERAPIES Many people have reported success using acupuncture for arthritis.
 Unfortunately, I am not one of them, and at least in my area, acupuncture is very expensive (over $100 per visit), so it's not the first thing I would recommend trying unless you have access to it at a more reasonable rate.
 If your dog does respond to acupuncture, you can also consider gold bead implants, which are a form of permanent acupuncture.
 Chiropractic can also be helpful in many cases, although again, I have not had success with it myself.
 I do not recommend VOM (veterinary orthopedic manipulation), a form of chiropractic that makes unrealistic claims and in our case had no benefit at all, but other forms may be very helpful for many dogs.
 I am not a believer in homeopathy, but some people have reported success using homeopathic remedies for arthritis pain, including Zeel and Traumeel.